Girls’ Body Image and Health

 and fat kids who get picked on and left out of things.

 Many doctors now say that dieting doesn’t work, and that far too many people are dieting.
 They say

 that almost everyone who loses weight on a diet will gain it back within a few years.
 Going up and down in weight

 can make you sick.
 And weighing less than you should can make you sick, too.
 Dieting too much can also lead to

 dangerous eating disorders like anorexia and bulimia.

-product)."
+buy their product)."
 We can also look for our own role models of all sizes in our families and neighborhoods instead

 of in magazines.
-We can develop our own images of beauty and feel
+We can develop our own images of beauty and feel good about ourselves.

 back to the Kids Project